discoproject/disco/doc/start/troubleshoot.rst

 but the script crashed and/or didn't produce any results.

-Let's find out what goes wrong.
+Let's find out what went wrong.
 Follow the next steps in order.

 0. Start Disco locally
 ----------------------